Available for Interviews: Dr. Tammy Penhollow

 Dr. Tammy Penhollow is a Doctor of Osteopathic Medicine, specializing in anesthesiology, pain management, and regenerative medicine.
 Having over 20 years of experience has helped her to cultivate a passion for regenerative medicine and holistic healing.
 Dr. Penhollow practices at Precision Regenerative Medicine in the greater Phoenix area.

-NEW STUDY found that mouthwashes containing the ingredient cetylpyridinium chloride ‘show promising signs’ of reducing COVID-19 in saliva, according to lab tests:
+A RECENT STUDY found that mouthwashes containing the ingredient cetylpyridinium chloride ‘show promising signs’ of reducing COVID-19 in saliva, according to lab tests:

 Dr. Tammy Penhollow is available to talk about this.
 Below are details of what she can say: